osilander/203.311/Week4/Week4.md

     # press enter and the spacebar several
     # times at the --More-- prompt, and
     # type "yes" three times.
 It should
-    # be readily apparent where to do this.
+    # be readily apparent where to do this:
+    # Miniconda3 will now be installed into this location: yes
+    # Do you wish the installer to initialize Miniconda3
+    # by running conda init? yes
     bash Miniconda3-latest-Linux-x86_64.sh

     # delete the installer after successful run